Hans Egede: Legacy

-Statues of Hans Egede stand watch over Greenland's capital in Nuuk, outside of Vågan Church (Lofotkatedralen) in Kabelvåg and outside of Frederik's Church (Marmorkirken) in Copenhagen.
+Statues of Egede stand watch over Greenland's capital in Nuuk, outside of Vågan Church (Lofotkatedralen) in Kabelvåg and outside of Frederik's Church (Marmorkirken) in Copenhagen.
 Egede's statue at Frederick's Church in Copenhagen was vandalized with the word "decolonize" spray-painted on its base on June 20, 2020, during worldwide protests against memorials of colonial figures.
-Another Egede statue in Nuuk, Greenland was likewise vandalized ten days later.
+The Egede statue in Nuuk, Greenland, was likewise vandalized ten days later.
 In a subsequent vote, 921 voted to keep the statue while 600 wanted it removed.

-Hans Egede gave one of the oldest descriptions of a sea serpent, now believed to have been a giant squid.
+Egede gave one of the oldest descriptions of a sea serpent, now believed to have been a giant squid.
 On 6 July 1734 he wrote that his ship was off the Greenland coast when those on board "saw a most terrible creature, resembling nothing they saw before.
 The monster lifted its head so high that it seemed to be higher than the crow's nest on the mainmast.
 The head was small and the body short and wrinkled.
 The unknown creature was using giant fins which propelled it through the water.
 Later the sailors saw its tail as well.
 The monster was longer than our whole ship".